harris-andy/Phonebook/README.md

 - Sending emails through MailKit is surprisingly easy (and very cool).

 ## Questions & Comments
 - I'm still working on organization.
 When it got to the final refactoring, I found myself kind of stuck figuring out how to call methods outside the controller without making everything static.
 - I chose to use one Controller because it makes sense to me.
 I like having one location for all user interactions.
 - CategoryDataManager uses static functions (it was easier) but it's the only one - is that bad practice?
+- Should the database migrations folder be added to gitignore?